renxwang/renxwang.github.io/_pages/about.md

 ---
 permalink: /
-title: "My personal website"
+title: "RenxianWang"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Let' s do some tests.
-[My homepage](https://renxwang.github.io)
+[About Me](https://renxwang.github.io)

 This is the front page of a website.